-MPCA will implement a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.
+MPCA will complete a vapor intrusion study at the Freeway Transfer building and U.S. Salt building starting in December 2019.

 12. Section 2.1: The (mostly) construction debris waste on US Salt, Inc. will not be addressed in this action, and may potentially be addressed as part of facility demolition/redevelopment.
 Indicate if Minnesota Rule 7035.2815 is expected to be an ARAR for the waste outside the footprint of this remedial action and the rationale.